-Greed: To gain land, to gain wealth, power or important resources such as oil.
+- Greed: Selfish desire for something.
+To gain land, to gain wealth, power or important resources such as oil.
 Rich and powerful countries get richer potentially causing poverty in the defeated countries.
-Christianity warns against greed - Scripture/Sacred writings: 'For the love of money is a root of all kinds of evil' (1 Timothy 6:10) Self-defence: when another country attacks yours- many think self-defence to be morally acceptable.
-Believe - right to defend values, beliefs and way of life. e.g. WWII from the Nazis.

-Retaliation: Against a country which is seen to have done something very wrong.
+Christianity warns against greed Scripture/Sacred writings: 'For the love of money is a root of all kinds of evil' (1 Timothy 6:10) - Self-defence: Acting to prevent harm to yourself or others e.g. when another country attacks yours-many think self-defence to be morally acceptable.
+Believe right to defend values, beliefs and way of life.
+E.g. WWII from the Nazis. - Retaliation: Deliberately harming someone as a response to them harming you.
+Against a country which is seen to have done something very wrong.
 E.g. Invasion of Afghanistan after Sept 11th 2001 attacks on the World Trade Centre.
 Christians do not agree with retaliation.
 Scripture/Sacred writings: Christianity -'Do not repay anyone evil for evil.'
-(Romans 12:17-19) Muslims taught God offers innumerable rewards for those who seek reconciliation not retaliation.
+(Romans 12:17-19) Muslims taught God offers innumerable rewards for those who seek reconciliation not retaliation. - Triabalism tends to trigger wars where a group of people fight for their own independent state. - Honour wars fought to defend the honour and dignity of a country.